 - How to claim a business on Google.

-- 4 ways to optimize your Google My Business listing to show up in search results.
+- 4 ways to optimize your Google Business listing to show up in search results.

-Most people tell you that Google My Business (GMB) is essential for local SEO, and they’re not wrong, but it’s also a big step to getting on the map, period.
+Most people tell you that a Google Business Profile (GBP) is essential for local SEO, and they’re not wrong, but it’s also a big step to getting on the map, period.
 Even if you don’t have a brick-and-mortar location, verifying your business with Google will make you searchable–and findable–when you want to stand out from your competition.

 But wait!
 Don’t forget the best part.
-We can guarantee that Google My Business is within your budget because it’s free.99.
+We can guarantee that Google Business Profile is within your budget because it’s free.99.
 Let’s get into it.

 Claiming a business on Google is extremely simple.
 Follow these steps (there are only two!) to get listed.

-1. Create (or find) your Google My Business listing.
+1. Create (or find) your Google Business listing

 First step: navigate to https://www.google.com/business/ to create (or find) a listing for your business.
 This post will spell out each step of the process, but shout out to Google’s UX designers for making this as foolproof as possible.